photoprism/photoprism-docs/docs/funding.md

 We still love each and everyone of you, even those that send multiple pages of written requirements and then ask every week when it is done.

-One specific solution could be to offer paid, tested & supported versions in the app store while our contributors (and other developers) can use Docker or build from source.
+Specific solutions could be to offer...
+  - a paid, tested & supported version in the app store while our contributors (and other developers) can continue to use Docker or build from source
+  - a geodata, public events and maps subscription since OpenStreetMap doesn't want us to use their development API for production

 ## Donations